 Closing my eyes too, I pressed my ear to my open hand.
-That way, the loud pings and lights of the pedestrian crossing almost vanished.
+The loud pings and lights of the pedestrian crossing three steps away almost vanished.

-Cold liquid had washed the bitter tablets down.
-Since I wanted to arrive before she did, I raised the bottle to my lips again.
+Cold liquid had already washed the bitter tablets down.
+Since I wanted to arrive before Signa did, I raised the bottle to my lips again.

 ‘Hold me, Tane,’ she whispered.